 The following procedure should be followed for placing the unit into initial operation.
-Refer to Figure 3-1 for location of the control functions:
+Refer to Figure 1-3 for location of the control functions:

-1. Before turning the unit on, depress the AMP BAL switch and release the REMOTE METER switch.
+1. Before turning the unit on, turn function switch to AMP BAL and the REMOTE METER switch to off [released].

-2. Depress the POWER switch and allow a 15 minute warm-up.
+2. Turn the POWER switch to on [depressed] and allow a 15 minute warm-up.